Azure-Samples/ms-identity-docs-code-dotnet/src/cli-access-protected-api/README.md

 This .NET (C#) console application uses a client secret as its credentials to retrieve an access token that's scoped for the Microsoft Graph API, and then uses that token to access its own application registration information.

-The Microsoft Graph response data is included in its response back to the original caller.
+The Microsoft Graph response data is then written to the console.
 This .NET (C#) console app uses [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).

 ## Reporting problems